edamame-course/2015-tutorials/final/2015-06-22-introduction_to_the_shell.md

 |  "G"    | to go to the end |
 |  "q"    | to quit |

 `less` also gives you a way of searching through files.
 Just hit the "/" key to begin a search.
 Enter the name of the word you would like to search for and hit enter.
 It will jump to the next location where that word is found.
-Try searching the `dictionary.txt` file for the word "cat".
 If you hit "/" then "enter", `less` will just repeat the previous search. `less` searches from the current location and works its way forward.
-If you are at the end of the file and search for the word "cat", `less` will not find it.
+If you are at the end of the file and search for the word that does not exist from that point forward, `less` will not find it.
 You need to go to the beginning of the file and search.

-For instance, let's search for the sequence `1101:14341` in our file.
+For instance, let's search for the sequence `HWI-M03127:41:ACE13:1:1114:22908:11882` in our file.
 You can see that we go right to that sequence and can see what it looks like.

 Remember, the `man` program actually uses `less` internally and therefore uses the same commands, so you can search documentation using "/" as well!